Poomon001/UVEC_hack2020-Dating_App/readME.md

 2. Have a presice ranking
 2. Improve the UI
 3. improve coding style
+4. Using JavaScript to improve the app UI

 ## Example of inputFile, input, model and result